ronitwilson/LPic-202/README.md

 # 16-03-24
 * **rndc**,
-* ability to use tcp to communicate with a remote name servier and send cmds authenticated** with digital signature**
+* ability to use tcp to communicate with a remote name servier and send cmds authenticated ** with digital signature**
 * use this rndc to control the nameD service
 * this depends on the /etc/rndc file
+* rndc-cofgen -> command to create the conf file
+ *  this generated conf file with keys must be mapped to nameD service conf in /etc/named.conf
+ *  rndc conf file must have the right permissions
  *